 One of the textile fragments from Hvilehøj was CT scanned at the Technical University of Denmark (DTU), in order to observe a precise layer sequence.
-The data of the scanning is still being processed at DTU.
+The data of the scanning has been processed at DTU and turned into a small video sequence for outreach purposes.